KRADA: Known-region-aware Domain Alignment for Open-set Domain Adaptation in Semantic Segmentation: A General Framework to Solve OSDAS

 \subsection{Unknown-class Pseudo-label Generation}

 Based on the distribution property of unknown classes, we consider determining whether a target pixel is unknown from a statistical point of view.
-Specifically, goodness-of-fit tests indicate the goodness of fit of a model by comparing the observed data with the data expected under the model \cite{kery2015applied, vasicek1976test}.
-Motivated by this, we utilize statistical measurements to measure how well the output probability distribution for a target pixel fits a uniform distribution.
+Specifically, goodness-of-fit tests indicate the goodness of fit of a model by comparing the observed data with the data expected under the model \citep{kery2015applied, vasicek1976test}.
+Motivated by this, we utilize statistical measurements to measure how well the output probability distribution for a target pixel fits a known-class prior distribution.
 Then, those highly-fitted target pixels would be labeled as unknown pixels.

+\paragraph{Statistical measurements.} A straightforward way to determine unknown-class pseudo-labels is to compare the maximum softmax probability (MSP) with a threshold \citep{luo2020progressive}.
+If a pixel whose maximum softmax probability is smaller than a predefined threshold, this pixel will be considered unknown and assigned to $K+1$.

-In this paper, we adopt Kullback–Leibler (KL) divergence, a criterion used in goodness-of-fit tests \cite{song2002goodness}, to measure the distribution disparity between output probability distribution and a uniform distribution.
-KL divergence is a non-symmetric measure that quantifies how much one distribution differs from another one, indicating the information lost when $q(x)$ is used to approximate $p(x)$:
+In this paper, we adopt $L_{2}$ norm and Kullback–Leibler (KL) divergence to measure the distribution disparity between the output probability distribution of a target pixel and a known-class prior distribution. $L_{2}$ norm, or Euclidean norm, is commonly used to evaluate the discrepancy between two distributions:

+In addition, KL divergence is a non-symmetric measure that quantifies how much one distribution differs from another one, a criterion used in goodness-of-fit tests \citep{song2002goodness} to indicate the information lost when $q(x)$ is used to approximate $p(x)$:

 \begin{remark} Typically, $p(x)$ represents a "true" distribution or a theoretical distribution while $q(x)$ represents the observed distribution.
-Here $p(x)$ is a uniform distribution, and $q(x)$ is the prediction probability outputted by a model for a target pixel.
-Other statistical metrics can be chosen, and more available metrics are offered in \cite{gibbs2002choosing}. \end{remark}
+Here $p(x)$ is a known-class prior distribution, and $q(x)$ is the prediction probability outputted by a model for a target pixel.
+Other statistical metrics can be chosen, and more available metrics are offered in \citep{gibbs2002choosing}. \end{remark}

-To obtain the prediction probability over known classes (i.e., $q(x)$ in Eq.~\eqref{eq:KL}), we additionally introduce a pixel-level known-class classifier $C^{\ast}$ to output an image defined on $\mathcal{Y}$. $C^{\ast}$ can be supervised by minimizing the segmentation loss on the source data:
+\paragraph{Known-class classifier and mark unknown-class pseudo-labels.} To obtain the prediction probability over known classes (i.e., $q(x)$ in Eq.~\eqref{eq:L2} and Eq.~\eqref{eq:KL}), we additionally introduce a pixel-level known-class classifier $C^{\ast}$ to output an image defined on the label space. $C^{\ast}$ can be supervised by minimizing the segmentation loss on the source data:

-For a target image $x^t \in X^T$, $C^{\ast}$ aims to produce a probability map $p^{t,\ast}$ of shape $K \times H \times W$:
+For a target image $x^T \in X^T$, $C^{\ast}$ aims to produce a probability map $p^{T,\ast}$ of shape $K \times H \times W$: